technomancy/leiningen/README.md

 5. Invoke "lein uberjar", and place the jar in ~/.leiningen.jar for future use.

-Leiningen is extensible, you can define new commands in plugins.
+Leiningen is extensible, you can define new tasks in plugins.
 Add your plugin as a dev-dependency of your project, and you'll be able to call "lein $YOUR_COMMAND".
 See the lein-swank directory for an example of a plugin.

 ## License